zabbix/zabbix-docker/proxy-mysql/alpine/README.md

 Start a Zabbix proxy container as follows:

-    docker run --name some-zabbix-proxy-mysql -e ZBX_HOSTNAME=some-hostname -e ZBX_SERVER_HOST=some-zabbix-server -d zabbix/zabbix-proxy-mysql:tag
+    docker run --name some-zabbix-proxy-mysql -e DB_SERVER_HOST="some-mysql-server" -e MYSQL_USER="some-user" -e MYSQL_PASSWORD="some-password" -e ZBX_HOSTNAME=some-hostname -e ZBX_SERVER_HOST=some-zabbix-server -d zabbix/zabbix-proxy-mysql:tag

-Where `some-zabbix-proxy-mysql` is the name you want to assign to your container, `some-hostname` is the hostname, it is Hostname parameter in Zabbix proxy configuration file, `some-zabbix-server` is IP or DNS name of Zabbix server and `tag` is the tag specifying the version you want.
+Where `some-zabbix-proxy-mysql` is the name you want to assign to your container, `some-mysql-server` is IP or DNS name of MySQL server, `some-user` is user to connect to Zabbix database on MySQL server, `some-password` is the password to connect to MySQL server, `some-hostname` is the hostname, it is Hostname parameter in Zabbix proxy configuration file, `some-zabbix-server` is IP or DNS name of Zabbix server and `tag` is the tag specifying the version you want.
 See the list above for relevant tags, or look at the [full list of tags](https://hub.docker.com/r/zabbix/zabbix-proxy-mysql/tags/).

 ## Connects from Zabbix server (Passive proxy)